SEMA 2025: Currie Modernizes The 9-Inch Rearend With Its Apex Floater

 Currie Enterprises' Apex Floater (2)

 The most intriguing part is how it blends mechanical toughness with modern electronics.
-Because the apex floater system uses C7-style unit bearings, builders can integrate GM-style wheel-speed sensors.
+Because the Apex Floater system uses C7-style unit bearings, builders can integrate GM-style wheel-speed sensors.
 This opens the door to true ABS, traction control, and stability logic, all run through an aftermarket ECU.
-The idea of a ’69 Camaro with programmable, multi-channel ABS was science fiction a decade ago.
+The idea of a ’69 Mustang with programmable, multi-channel ABS was science fiction a decade ago.
 Currie also designed it for builders, ensuring compatibility with a wide range of Wilwood brakes (from 11- to 14-inch) and multiple bolt patterns.